Ringgold, Texas

 Ringgold is an unincorporated community in Montague County, Texas, United States, with an estimated population of 100 people.
 It is approximately 20 mi northwest of Montague, the county seat.

-The town's major industry is cattle ranching.

 Schools

 Ringgold has one school, Ringgold Elementary School.
 Older students who live in Ringgold attend schools in nearby Stoneburg, where a consolidated school district (Gold-Burg ISD) has been established.
 Students may also opt to attend school in Nocona.

 History

 The area around Ringgold was settled in 1892, when a land owner began selling parcels in the area where the Rock Island Line railroad built a line.
 The town was first named Harrisonia after the land owner, Joe Harris, but he renamed it Ringgold after his wife's family.
 A post office was established the same year.

 As an intersection of rail lines, Ringgold became a market town for the immediate area, and it reached its highest population of around 400 in the mid-1920s.

 On January 1, 2006, about half of the town was destroyed by a wildfire that burned 32 homes.
 The event prompted much Dallas/Fort Worth area media coverage.